Every farmer knows that when a crop is grown on the same field year after year, it becomes inferior in quality and the yield steadily diminishes.

 Swaledale is one of the lost British cheeses, nearly extinct, along with other more obscure farmstead cheeses which were dropped because they were not suited for mechanical cutting – too crumbly.
 Too much loss.
 I dug the basic method out of Patrick Rance’s wonderful book of British cheeses and I’ve made it for years.
 I love it, everybody loves it, it’s a perfect cheese for rich Jersey milk, it takes very little time and trouble to make, it’s easy to age, delicious at one month, or a year.

 The first step was to decide on an appropriate chassis, or “running gear.”
 Eventually I chose to go with the real deal, a wooden-wheeled gear with leaf springs rather than pneumatic tires.
 Wooden wheels last forever with care and are functional and look the part.
 I bought an antique delivery wagon that had been left outdoors as an ornament.
 I was able to reuse some of the wheels and wooden parts of the running gear.

 On the Anatomy of Thrift is an instructional series Farmrun created with Farmstead Meatsmith.
 Their principal intention is instruction in the matters of traditional pork processing.
 In a broader and more honest context, OAT is a deeply philosophical manifesto on the subject of eating animals.
-Harvest Day is the second in the series, which explores the ‘cheer’ that is prepared on the day of slaughter, and dives deep into the philosophy and psychology of our relationship to animals.

 Danforth’s BUTCHERING is an unqualified MASTERPIECE!
 One which actually gives me hope for the furtherance of human kind and the ripening of good farming everywhere because, in no small part, of this young author’s sensitive comprehension of the modern disconnect with food, feeding ourselves, and farming.